-The statue known as Shining Raven Woman will live in an earthen dome where the Kettle River flows into the Granby.
+The sculpture known as Shining Raven Woman will live in an earthen dome where the Granby River flows into the Kettle.

-It will take at least a year and a half before she gets there, said Grand Forks’ David Seven Deers, who hand-carved her out of a 3.5 ton slab of Canadian Shield.
+It will take at least a year and a half before she gets there, said Grand Forks’ David Seven Deers, who hand-carved her out of a one-ton slab of Labradorite from the Canadian Shield.

-“This may be the last one I do,” he said, pointing at the statue whose name is Ikasha in Halkomelem, the language spoken by Seven Deers’ Coast Salish people.
+“This may be the last one I do,” he said, pointing to the kneeling woman whose name is Ikasha in Halkomelem, the language spoken by Seven Deers’ Coast Salish people.

 “I had to do it the best I could, never thinking about where it goes or where it’s going to stay.”

-The finished dome will span just over 30 feet, covered on the inside with Salish-themed paintings of creation.
+The finished dome will span just over 36 feet, decorated on the inside with Salish-themed paintings of creation.